 Physical examination

 The patient was well built and nourished.
-Her temperature was 39.1 °C, pulse rate was 125 bpm, respiratory rate was 24 breaths/min, and blood pressure was 110/68 mmHg.
+Her temperature was 39.1 °C, pulse rate was 125 beats per min, respiratory rate was 24 breaths/min, and blood pressure was 110/68 mmHg.
 She had no clubbing, icterus, or generalized lymphadenopathy.
 Clinical examinations of the respiratory, cardiovascular, gastrointestinal, and nervous systems were normal.

 Laboratory examinations